 Using oils on your skin and hair brings impressive health benefits.
 They’re perfect as a night treatment because they help ‘trap’ skin’s natural moisture, preventing evaporation.

 When choosing a beauty oil, go for unrefined, virgin, and organic varieties.
 Steer clear of synthetic fragrances (sometimes listed as parfum or fragrance) and opt for unscented, or scented with cold-pressed essential oils.
-Natural oils are also free from parabens, the most widely used preservatives in cosmetic products.

-Best oil for skin
+Coconut oil for skin

 You can use coconut oil for skin as a moisturiser and make-up remover, or it’s ideal for use in cooking and as a salad dressing.